reactor/.github/CONTRIBUTING.md

 maintenance branch, which will be indicated in the issue as the _milestone_.

-For instance, if an issue should be fixed in both 3.1 and 3.2, the later being developed on master, the fix PR should be opened against `3.1.x` (and the issue will be triaged into `3.1.x Maintenance Backlog`).
+For instance, if an issue should be fixed in both 3.1 and 3.2, the later being developed on main, the fix PR should be opened against `3.1.x` (and the issue will be triaged into `3.1.x Maintenance Backlog`).

-If on the other hand the issue should only be fixed in the next feature release, it will be affected to the `Backlog` triage milestone and should be developed against `master`.
+If on the other hand the issue should only be fixed in the next feature release, it will be affected to the `Backlog` triage milestone and should be developed against `main`.

 ### Creating a branch with representative name